napari/napari.github.io/dev/_sources/getting_started/installation.md

 ``````{tab-set}

 `````{tab-item} From conda-forge using conda

+While not strictly required, it is highly recommended to install napari into a clean virtual environment.
+This should be set up *before* you install napari.
+For example, setting with up a Python {{ python_version }} environment with `conda`:

+{{ conda_create_env }}

 If you prefer to manage packages with conda, napari is available on the conda-forge channel.
 We also recommend this path for users of arm64 macOS machines